Giksai/lens-qa/README.md

 You could open report in firefox without IDE support.

 #### note!

+build folder will be automatically removed when executing tests.

 It is better to clean reports directory before tests.

 Running tests in debug mode requires artifacts/logs folder.